 The market share of electricity generators is based on their net electricity production, and as such the electricity used by generators for their own consumption is not taken into account.

 The European Commission launched its third legislative package to liberalise energy markets in September 2007.
 During 2009, a number of these proposals were adopted by the European Parliament and the Council.
 They were repelled in 2019:

 On 17 November 2010, the European Commission presented its Energy infrastructure priorities for 2020 and beyond — a blueprint for an integrated European energy network (COM(2010) 677 final), detailing priority corridors for the transport of electricity, gas and oil.
 This was given a legal basis in April 2013 through the European Parliament and Council’s Regulation (EU) No 347/2013 on guidelines for trans-European energy infrastructure.
-Based on this, in October 2013, the European Commission adopted a list of 248 key energy infrastructure projects referred to as projects of common interest (PCI).
+Based on this, the European Commission has been adopting a list of key energy infrastructure projects referred to as Projects of Common Interest (PCI).
 It is intended that these will benefit from faster and more efficient planning procedures and improved regulatory treatment, as well as possibly accessing financial support from the Connecting Europe Facility (CEF).
 The list is composed of projects that are deemed to have significant benefits for at least two EU Member States, contribute to market integration and further competition, enhance the security of supply, and reduce carbon dioxide emissions.